Musdale Wind Farm Proposal

 The red line boundary shows the location of the wind farm proposal.

-In short, Vattenfall proposes up to 26 turbines with a maximum tip height of up to 200m.
-This would enable Musdale to generate an estimated 425,500MWh, enough to power the equivalent of 118,000* homes.
+The proposal currently comprises 26 turbines with a maximum tip height of up to 200m and the capability to generate an estimated 425,500MWh, enough to power the equivalent of 118,000* homes.

 It is possible that the scheme may reduce in terms of both number and size of turbines as we undertake environmental surveys, reflect on stakeholder feedback, and develop the design.

-We held an initial online exhibition and consultation, between early December 2020 and the beginning of February 2021, to introduce the project publicly and gather people’s initial feedback on the proposal.
+In December 2020 we held an initial online exhibition and consultation to introduce the project and gather people’s initial feedback on the proposal.

 To view the online exhibition just click on the link below.

-Whilst the project is still at an early stage, we have received lots of interest from the local community in exploring the potential benefits to the local area further.
-In response to this, we have decided to launch a community benefit survey to begin to gather feedback and ideas from the local community on community benefits, maximising local supply chain opportunities, and the opportunity for shared ownership in the wind farm itself.
+Whilst the project is still at an early stage, we have received lots of interest from the local community in exploring the potential benefits which Musdale could deliver to the local area.
+In response to this, we launched a community benefit survey in April 2021 to begin to gather feedback and ideas from the local community on community benefits, maximising local supply chain opportunities, and the opportunity for shared ownership in the wind farm itself.

-The feedback from the survey will be reviewed and used to help inform and shape further engagement on the potential local benefits that could be delivered from Musdale Wind Farm.
+The survey, which closed for comments in May 2021, will help to inform and shape further engagement on the potential local benefits that could be delivered from Musdale Wind Farm.

 For further information on Vattenfall’s approach to community investment please click here.

-We are currently in the process of reviewing the comments received in more detail, and this feedback – together with findings from the detailed environmental and technical surveys that we’re undertaking and key consultee feedback – will help to begin to shape the design over the coming months.
+We are currently in the process of reviewing the community and key stakeholder consultation feedback received, together with findings from the detailed environmental and technical surveys being undertaken, to help shape and develop the design over the coming months.

-We are planning to hold another public exhibition and consultation (hopefully face-to-face in the community, COVID permitting) later this year, to update the community on the design development and listen to people’s feedback.
-We will provide more information on this webpage nearer the time.
+We are also continuing to engage with the local Community Councils, key consultees and relevant authorities on the project in order to keep them up to date with the project as it progresses.
+In addition we are planning to hold another public exhibition and consultation (hopefully face-to-face in the community, COVID permitting) towards the end of 2021 in order to update the community on the design development and listen to people’s feedback.
+We will provide more information on this webpage about this event nearer the time.

 News about the project